aleshaleksey/fansys23/08-spell-list.md

 - It is difficult terrain for all hostile entities.+2(11)
 - At the start of their turn, all hostile entities must make a DEX save or take 1d12+[Sup] percussive damage and become "grappled".
 - All friendly entities have a +10 to movement speed and light cover.+4(15)
-- Furthermore, as an action, the caster the caster can move or sculpt 10ftx10ftx10ft of earth of stone as if using the ["Shape Earth"](#shape-earth) spell, expect the spell can affect ground and natural rock all through the affected zone.+3(18)
+- Furthermore, as an action, the caster can move or sculpt 10ftx10ftx10ft of earth of stone as if using the ["Shape Earth"](#shape-earth) spell, expect the spell can affect ground and natural rock all through the affected zone.+3(18)

 **Special**: The spell does not affect entities that are at least 5ft above the ground.